How to Plan a Bathroom Update in Raleigh Without Overbuilding Your Budget

 • Decide whether your existing layout stays or changes (layout changes cost significantly more)

-• List every item in the scope: tile, vanity, countertop, fixtures, lighting, mirrors, accessories
+• List every item the project will touch: tile, vanity, countertop, fixtures, lighting, mirrors, accessories

 • Identify any work that will require a licensed plumber or electrician